Grandwood Park, Illinois: History

 Before the Industrial Revolution had made its way to the western Great Lakes, the land remained in the hands of the Potawatomi until the 1833 Treaty of Chicago.
-Small farm families dotted the land for several decades until 1873, of which a train station was built along the Chicago, Milwaukee, St. Paul and Pacific Railroad in the neighboring village (once an unincorporated area) of Gurnee.
+Small farm families dotted the land for several decades until 1873, of which a train station was built along the Chicago, Milwaukee, St. Paul and Pacific Railroad in the n eighboring village (once an unincorporated area) of Gurnee.
 This over time caused an increase in the local population.

 One of the earliest accounts of an individual living in the immediate community was a farmer in 1941.
 This farmer is credited for constructing a dam that barred Mill Creek and consequently formed Grandwood Lake that same year.

 Development of the area began in the early 1960s and it started to receive fire and police support from Gurnee.
 The Grandwood Park Civic Association was established in 1962.

 The Grandwood Park Park District was established in 1965.
 It acts as a municipal governing agency providing parks, recreation facilities, and events/programs for residents.